 Unfortunately there are very few medieval buildings or sites in London thanks to the Great Fire of London in 1666, although we have managed to identify eighteen remarkable survivors on this page.
 Indeed, the vast majority of historic sites in London date from after the Great Fire, including Sir Christopher Wren’s magnificent St Paul’s Cathedral.

-To start exploring some of our favourite historic sites in London, simply use the interactive map above.
+To start exploring some of our favourite historic sites in London, simply use the interactive map below.